Ingredients · Neurology

 What is L-theanine? +

-How does L-theanine relate to alcohol and recovery? +
+How does L-theanine relate to alcohol and recovery as a research area? +

 Why is L-theanine combined with B vitamins in HANGOVR GUARD? +